dk14/wolfram-mega/docs/matching.md

 npm run webtest-it-composite
 ```

-> You supposed to see STALKER logs unless p2p fails.
-WebRTC requires internet connection.
-Current version uses peerjs discovery service which is not always reliable.
+> You supposed to see STALKER logs unless initialisation fails.
+Current version uses peerjs discovery service (with jsdom) which is not always reliable.

 ## Run on node.js